PaulskPt/UM_FeatherS2_MSFS2020_GPSout_GPRMC_and_GPGGA/README.md

 From the filtered GPRMC GPS type of datagram this project only uses the ```Track made good true``` and the ```groundspeed```.
 The track flown by the aircraft is displayed on the 4x20 serLCD, only when the groundspeed value exceeds a certain minimum value set in the micropython script.
 If the groundspeed is zero the aircraft is assumed to be halted or be parked.
 In that case the script will display ```Airplane stopped or parked```.
 When the groundspeed is > 0.2 and < 30 kts, the script will display ```Airplane is taxying```.
 As soon as the groundspeed exceeds 30 kts the track flown value will be displayed onto the 4x20 serLCD.

 ```
+Notes about the Sparkfun serLCD.
+- Contrast:
+  The contrast of this device is quite depending on the applied Voltage.
+  My experience is that you have to experiment.
+  See line 550 of the script:
+  lcd.set_contrast(150)  # default value 120
+- Pins are touch sensitive:
+  Touching certain pins causes artifacts in the screen that can only be deleted by issuing a lcd.clear()
+  or resetting the device.

 +------------------------------------+
 | USB-UART-to-FeatherS2 TX/RX pins:  |
 +-----------------+------------------+